Lower Your Risk of Falling

 - Review all medicines with your doctor or pharmacist — some medicines can make you dizzy or sleepy and cause you to fall

-- Get your vision checked by an eye doctor every 1 to 2 years — and be sure to update your glasses or contact lenses when your vision changes
+- Get your vision checked by an eye doctor every year — and be sure to update your glasses or contact lenses when your vision changes

 - Make your home safer — for example, add grab bars inside and outside your bathtub or shower and put railings on both sides of stairs